Dharmapuri: Demographics

-According to 2011 census, Dharmapuri had a population of 113218 with a sex-ratio of 1,013 females for every 1,000 males, much above the national average of 929.
+According to the 2017 census, Dharmapuri had a population of 113,218 with a sex-ratio of 1,013 females for every 1,000 males, much above the national average of 929.
 A total of 6,759 were under the age of six, constituting 3,470 males and 3,289 females.
 Scheduled Castes and Scheduled Tribes accounted for 6.92% and 0.14% of the population respectively.
 The average literacy of the town was 77.08%, compared to the national average of 72.99%.
-The town had a total of 17136 households.
+The town had a total of 17,136 households.
 There were a total of 26,943 workers, comprising 606 cultivators, 427 main agricultural laborers, 1,052 in household industries, 22,566 other workers, 2,292 marginal workers, 54 marginal cultivators, 77 marginal agricultural laborers, 213 marginal workers in household industries and 1,948 other marginal workers.

 As per the religious census of 2011, Dharmapuri (M) had 88.99% Hindus, 9.65% Muslims, 0.99% Christians, 0.02% Sikhs, 0.01% Buddhists, 0.01% Jains and 0.33% following other religions.

 Politics

 It is part of the Dharmapuri (state assembly constituency) and Dharmapuri (Lok Sabha constituency).
-The Member of Lok Sabha is S. Senthilkumar (Dharmapuri).
+The Member of Lok Sabha is Thiru.Mani (Dharmapuri).

 Transport

 Roadways

 Dharmapuri is well connected by major National highway NH-44.
 Commonly called north–south corridor which originates from Srinagar and terminates at Kanyakumari passes through the district.
-Another highway it encompasses is NH-844 which originates from dharmapuri adhiyamankottai and terminates at Neraluru village near chandapura, Bengaluru.
+Another highway it encompasses is NH-844 which originates from Adhiyamankottai in Dharmapuri and terminates at Neraluru village near Chandrapura, Bengaluru.